evangelinelees/AirIntelMalaysia/README.md

   anon key doesn't have.
 Server-only, never exposed to the browser.
 - **Run** curl -F "url=https://[your-backend-url]/webhook/v1/telegram-webhook" https://api.telegram.org/bot[your-bot-token]/setWebhook in CMD once to setup Telegram with the backend.

+## For Submission:
+- Only did PWA, no Capacitor to turn it into native mobile app.
+- No deployment made, (planning to make it for presentation)
+- Corrections have to be done.

 ## License

 MIT